paillave/Etl.Net/README.md

 | Read data from REST service | Data source | :construction: | #9 |
 | Write data to REST service | Data destination | :construction: | #8 |

+> [!NOTE]
-*Follow the status in the issue section*
+> Follow the status in the issue section
+>

-*New requests are very welcome in the issue section*
+> New requests are very welcome in the issue section

 ## Runtime features